Wednesday, June 24, 2026

 then the tarot readers, soothsayers and sages,

-diviners of a future they’d define.
+diviners of some future they’d define.

-Acrobatic wonders, gravity defiers;.
+Acrobatic wonders, gravity defiers;

 lovely ladies dressed to entertain,